 The VI is obliged under the SD Act to inspect the records of the GMA from time to time to determine GMA's level of compliance with the SD Act.
-The GMA began operations on 1 July 2014 and is yet use the provisions under the SD Act.
+The GMA began operations on 1 July 2014 and is yet to use the provisions under the SD Act.
 As the GMA did not have any records for the VI to review the biannual inspections were not undertaken.
-However the VI attended a meeting with the GMA in June 2015 to inform the GMA of the VI's role in assessing compliance and to discuss other relevant matters.

 It is anticipated that once the GMA uses the provisions under the SD Act, the VI will apply the same inspection methodology as that used for DELWP and DEDJTR.
-This process includes examining the various documents,21 records,22 reports,23 registers24 and other relevant material held by GMA.
+This process includes examining the various documents, records, reports, registers and other relevant material held by GMA.